vietdungdev/Koolo-DiobyteVersion/README.md

   After 5 seconds stuck in town, the bot proactively calls `UsePortalInTown()` to return to the field.
 Previously, the `MoveTo` loop would spin indefinitely with `Sleep(100)` calls, appearing as if the bot was standing still doing nothing.
+- **`!pathFound` branch missing `continue`**: when the player was in town and `UsePortalInTown()` succeeded in the `!pathFound` branch, execution fell through into path step computation with a nil `path`, causing `path[pathStep]` to index out of range.
+The panic was silently swallowed by the goroutine recovery handler, killing the run goroutine while health/refresh goroutines kept ticking — producing the observed "idle" state.
+A `continue` is now added after the successful portal call so the loop restarts and recalculates the path from the post-portal position.
+- **Defensive `pathStep >= 0` guard**: before indexing into `path` in the non-town movement code path, a bounds guard now prevents out-of-range access if `path` is empty, mirroring the existing guard already present in the town branch.

 ### 17. Attack repositioning improvement (`internal/action/step/attack.go`)